rhastie/easy-nmos/README.md

 - a virtual NMOS Node (from [nmos-cpp](https://github.com/sony/nmos-cpp)) which should automatically register
 - the [AMWA NMOS Testing Tool](https://github.com/AMWA-TV/nmos-testing)

 All you need is a Linux host (Windows and Mac hopefully coming soon), with a recent version of [Docker](https://docs.docker.com/engine) and [Docker Compose](https://docs.docker.com/compose/) installed.
-Alternatively, you can run the implementation inside a Linux virtual machine.
+Alternatively, you can run the implementation inside a Linux virtual machine on any platform.

 ## Brief installation instructions